andreyorst/powerline.kak/README.md

 set-option -add global powerline_modules 'position'
 ```

-There's a lot going on, so lets breakdown it.
+There's a lot going on, so lets break it down.

 First, we define a `hidden` command, called `powerline-position`, that will be
 called by powerline, when `powerline-build` is executed.